moorepants/eme185/content/pages/presentations.rst

 address:

 - A description of your project.
-- The main need or needs and how you've addressed them.
+- The main needs and how you've addressed them.
 - Why your project is a great solution.
 - Any innovative things you've come up with.